hupkit/hupkit/README.md

 [![Build Status](https://travis-ci.org/park-manager/hubkit.svg?branch=master)](https://travis-ci.org/park-manager/hubkit)

 HubKit was created to ease the development workflow of the Park-Manager project.
-In short HubKit allows project(s) maintainers to easily manage there GitHub repositories.
+In short HubKit allows project(s) maintainers to easily manage their GitHub repositories.

 Feel free to use it for your own projects.